Fireinthesky1/Dungeon_Crawler/README.md

 -Chose not to play again and was prompted 3 more times before exiting -5 orcs were displayed on the board but only four orc stats were displayed

 ## To do

 -Get monster actions displayed to the user.
 -Create Boss class
--Game is in very buggy state (computer determine move the culptrit)
+-Game is in very buggy state (computer determine move the culptrit) -A.I. hits infinite loop when oriented diagonally adjacent to the player.

 ## Contributing